beanbeanjuice/beanRTP/README.md

   <img src="https://github.com/beanbeanjuice/beanRTP/blob/master/Images/Finished/beanRTP.png?raw=true" alt="beanRTP Logo"/>
 </p>
 <center>
   A simple plugin to allow random teleportation on your server.
 It always sends players to a safe location.
-It also caches safe locations, so there there is no lag when teleporting players!
+It also caches safe locations, so there is no lag when teleporting players!
 </center>

 ---